Vrushil2510/It-Support-Home-Labs/README.md

 ## About this repository

-After completing my CompTIA A+ certification, I wanted practical, hands-on experience with the infrastructure that IT support and sysadmin teams actually manage day to day.
-I worked through *Entry Level IT Support Home Lab Projects for L1/L2 Engineers* by Om Luitel, rebuilding every lab myself in a virtualized Windows Server environment rather than just following along, then documented each project here.
+After my CompTIA A+ certification, I wanted something more concrete to point to than a certificate.
+So I built a home lab — a virtualized Windows Server environment — and worked through Active Directory, Group Policy, file/print servers, and M365 hybrid sync hands-on, documenting each project as I went.

 ## Projects